'I was shocked': Lawmakers react to Gaetz pick to be Trump's attorney general

 Gaetz also faced an House Ethics Committee investigation related to sex trafficking and drug allegations that ended when he resigned his position on Wednesday.

-When asked about the GOP concerns about the nomination, incoming Senate GOP Leader John Thune, R-S.D., said "that's probably a good question for the chairman of the Judiciary Committee."
+When asked about the GOP concerns about the nomination, incoming Senate Republican Leader John Thune, R-S.D., said "that's probably a good question for the chairman of the Judiciary Committee."

 Alaska Sen. Lisa Murkowski is among those raising questions.
 She told reporters in the Capitol that she is concerned about the number of open investigations surrounding Gaetz.